zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Wynn has “a surefire way to bring in more business. ” “To bring in” means to get more people in this case to buy things at a store.
 Dixie says, “How?”
 Wynn says, “We’ll start a customer loyalty program.”
 A “custom er” is someone who buys something from a store or a company.
 “Loyalty” (loy alty) is the connection and the support you have for someone or to someone.
 If I am “loyal” to you, I will help you even if it’s difficult, or I will always suppor t you and not someone else.

 “Customer loyalty programs” are things that compani es design, companies create, to get their customers – the people who buy  things from them – to return to them, and they do this by giving the customers s omething extra.
 Sometimes it’s extra discounts.
 Some companies will give you a certain number of points that you can collect, and if you get so many points you then get a free item from that store.
-Coffee shops, for example, will often have l ittle cards they give you, and each time you buy a drink, they put something on yo ur card that shows you bought a drink, and after 10 drinks you get a free drink.
+Coffee shops, for example, will often have l ittle cards they give you, and each time you buy a drink, they put something on your card that shows you bought a drink, and after 10 drinks you get a free drink.
 That’s what happens at my local coffee shop here in Los Angeles.

  Wynn, then, wants to start a customer loyalty progr am.
 He says, “All of the big businesses have them.”
 Dixie says, “I’m not sure ho w they work.”
 Then Wynn explains how a customer loyalty program works.
 He s ays, “They’re mainly,” or primarily, “point-based systems,” meaning you get a  point for every time you buy something or perhaps a point for every dollar you s pend.
 “Our customers,” Wynn continues, “sign up” – or register – “and we’ll giv e them a membership card or keychain tag with a barcode.”